 In some cases, the source may apply events faster than a replica, which can cause source and replica to become out of sync for a brief moment.
-When this variable is set to ON, the replica will wait until that event is applied before doing any other queries.
+When this variable is set to 0N, the replica will wait until that event is applied before doing any other queries.
 Enabling this variable will result in larger latencies.

-Note: This variable was deprecated because enabling it is the equivalent of setting wsrep_sync_wait to 1.
+This variable was deprecated because enabling it is the equivalent of setting wsrep\sync\wait to 1.

-MySQL wsrep option: wsrep_causal_reads
+See also MySQL wsrep option: wsrep_causal_reads

-variable wsrep_certification_rules
+wsrep\certification\rules

+Option Description

-Command Line --wsrep-certification-rules
+Command Line: wsrep-certification-rules

+Config File: Yes

+Scope: Global

+Dynamic: Yes

-Values STRICT, OPTIMIZED
+Values: STRICT, OPTIMIZED

-Default Value STRICT
+Default Value: STRICT